 2. Caffeine and Herbal Drinks

-A small amount of the caffeine can pass to baby in your milk and they might not tolerate it well.
+A small amount of caffeine can pass to baby in your milk and they might not tolerate it well.
 It is, after all, a stimulant and might make baby alert, active, or fussy.

 Remember it’s not just coffee that contains caffeine.
 Other drinks like hot chocolate, sodas, energy drinks, as well as some medications, contain caffeine.
 Then there are others, like herbal supplements, which have guarana or kola nut, that are to be avoided.